In This Article

-Medication-Assisted Treatment uses FDA approved medications in conjunction with evidence-based therapies to treat substance use disorders (SUD).
+Medication-Assisted Treatment uses FDA approved medications in conjunction with evidence-based therapies to treat substance use disorders (SUDs).
 This treatment approach is used for opioid and alcohol addictions.
 Combining medications and behavioral therapies provides a "whole patient" approach to managing substance use disorders.

 “Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.”- Substance Abuse & Mental Health Services Administration